MoamenMoatazYoussef/moamens-notes/README.md

         - Hibernate.
         - Spring AOP.
         - Spring Boot.
         - Spring REST.
-(In progress...)
+(In Progress)
         - Spring Security.
-(In progress...)
+(In Progress)
+        - Web services using Spring Boot.
+(In Progress)
-        - Microservices with Spring Boot (In progress...)
+        - Microservices with Spring Boot.
+(In Progress)
+        - Spring Cloud solutions.
+(In Progress)
         - Maven.
     + Source: Udemy's courses:
         - Learn Spring & Hibernate For Beginners.
-(In progress...)
         - Master Microservices With Spring Boot & Spring Cloud.
-(In progress...)
 - **Maven**, included in Spring scripts.
-- **ReactJS & Redux**, Sources:
+- **ReactJS & Redux**
+    + Courses:
+        - React JS.
+        - React & Redux.
+        - Test-Driven Development in React.
+    + Sources:
-    + Book: The Road To Learn React.
+        - Book: The Road To Learn React.
-    + Website: FreeCodeCamp.
+        - Website: FreeCodeCamp.
-- **Unorganized notes**: these are notes that I wrote before I started writing organized scripts, they are to be organized in the future, they contain:
+        - Pluralsight course: Test-Driven Development in React.
+(In Progress)
+- **Algorithms & Data Structures**, Sources:
-    + **Algorithms & Data Structures** from the book Introduction to Algorithms a.k.a.
-CLRS book.
+    + Book: Introduction to Algorithms (also known as *CLRS book*).
+(In Progress)
-    + **Design**, from books: The Clean Coder, Clean Coding, Clean Architecture.
-    + **Html, css, bootstrap**, from my own experience.
-    + **jQuery**, from my own experience.
-    + Other things like:
-        - Git.
-        - Embedded systems basics.
-        - C basics.
-        - General information about computers.

-## Contribution
-If you want to contribute:
-1. Thank you for helping to build this library.
-2. Fork the repo, add the contributions or modifications to existing notes, commit your changes, and create a pull request.
+    + Youtube series created by CS Professor *Dr. Hazem Said, PhD*.
+(In Progress)

-## Thank you
+## Thank you :smile: